jjackson-eco/mammal_weather_lifehistory/README.md

 ![](./plots/lifehistory_raw/max_longevity_litter_order.jpeg)

 Also stored in the Demographic Species Knowledge Index is species-level information on conservation status from the IUCN redlist.
 Here we have the threat status of all species in the data-set.
 This threat status can be an indication of recent and rapid population decline, and thus we also expect that there may be patterns between life-history traits and threat status.
-Here we can see the distribution of maximum longevity and litter size based on the IUCN redlist status:
+Here we can see the distribution of maximum longevity and litter size based on the IUCN redlist status.
+There are some slight indications that longer living species that produce fewer offspring tend to be a higher threat status.

 ![](./plots/lifehistory_raw/IUCN_lonlit.jpeg)

-For patterns of bodymass, we see a clear general positive relationship between body size and maximum longevity.
+For allometric patterns of bodymass, we see a clear general positive relationship between body size and maximum longevity.
 Bigger bodied mammals live for longer.
 However, the relationship between litter size and bodymass is less clear.
 We do expect that most very large organisms to have small litters though on average.
 Here are these relationships for the scaled, ln-transformed variables.

 <img src="./plots/lifehistory_raw/bodymass_lonlit.jpeg" width="900" />

-There are some slight indications that longer living species that produce fewer offspring tend to be a higher threat status.
 Now, in the current study, we want to relate these life-history traits to observed population responses to the weather.